MV Maid of Ashton: History

 Maid of Ashton was the first of a quartet of passenger vessels ordered in 1951 to modernise the Clyde fleet.
 She was the only Clyde passenger vessel ever built by Yarrow's naval yard at Scotstoun.

 In May 1957, Princess Margaret took a cruise down river from Glasgow on Maid of Ashton.

 With the switch to car ferry services, Maid of Ashton became redundant and was laid up in May 1971.
 In January 1973 she was sold to the Yardarm Club of London, as a floating club-house on the Thames Embankment.
 "Hispaniola", as she was renamed, was initially a private dining club, but later became a popular public restaurant.
 She was moved down river, to a berth close to an old Clyde consort, TS Queen Mary.
 In 2002, new owners, City Cruises had her refitted at the George Prior yard in Ipswich.
 She resumed business, under the shadow of the London Eye, with two decks of restaurant and function room facilities.

+In 2020, due to financial constraints, the owners of the Hispanola restaurant announced that they had ceased trading and would be closing the facilities onboard.
+The vessel remained moored beside the Victoria Embankment until October 2022 when she was towed to Erith for scrapping.
+The former location where she was moored is now a work site for the Thames Tideaway Scheme.